WarrenU/Photofeed/README.md

 Provide a string to identify a location of where the Photo was.
 (Orange, Newport Beach, Irvine) for example.
 1. ModelViewSet allows for Create, Read, Update, Delete
-2. List view of comments is available: `/photos/1/comments/`, detail is set to True because we are querying a list of Comment objects, related to Photo id 1, as per example with link: `/photos/1/comments/`
+2. List view of comments is available: `/photos/1/comments/`, we are querying a list of Comment objects, related to Photo id 1, as per example with link: `/photos/1/comments/`